business-science/timetk/cran-comments.md

 ## Release Summary
-This is the first release of `timekit` for CRAN review.
-The package enables simplified and extensible time series coercion between various time series data classes and `tibble`.
+This is the second release of `timekit` for CRAN review.
+There's several new functions for working with the timeseries index.

 ## Test environments